algao1/blurb/content/posts/kv_store.md

 }
 ```

-And done!
+And it's done!
 Now, we've got ourself a rudimentary, but working key-value store.

-However, it's pretty clear that this is wildly inefficient once we have more than a few tables stored on disk, since we need to iterate over all entries in each one.
+However, it's pretty clear that this is quite inefficient once we have more than a few tables stored on disk, since we need to iterate over all entries in each one.
 Luckily, there's a few optimizations that we can make to improve the lookup speed.

 ## Optimizations